 Notice what follows each of the two occurrences where it is written that mankind was made or created in GOD’s image.
 "Let us make man in our image, after our likeness; and let them have dominion…" Then, "So God created man in his own image…and said unto them…have dominion over…every living thing that moveth upon the earth".
 Is this repeated association between being made in the image of God and having dominion a coincidence?
 Are we not being told something about the image of GOD and HIS heavenly hosts?
 Does not GOD exercise dominion over all creation and do not HIS heavenly hosts exercise dominion over that which they have been assigned dominion over?
 "Let us make man in our image!"
 Is this not the key to unlocking the meaning of this most important verse?
 The reader may want to refer to these other verses regarding this hosts of heaven and their dominions (GENESIS 32:2 PSALMS 82:1; 89:8; 95:3; 135:5; 136:2 JOB 1:6; 2:1 DEUTERONOMY 32:8-9 ISAIAH 14:13; 24:23).

 Let us consider another closely related usage in scripture of this word image.
 In the first chapter of GENESIS GOD had been re-creating and re-making the earth after it had been destroyed (GENESIS 1:2), so as to make it ready to be re-inhabited (GENESIS 1:28).
 The interested reader may want to consult Without Form and Void by Arthur C Custance.
-Then, two thousand years later, in GENESIS 9, all of the earth's inhabitants (except those with Noah) had once again been destroyed.
+Then, two thousand years later, in GENESIS 9, all of the earth's inhabitants (except those few with Noah) had once again been destroyed.
 This occurrence of image comes shortly after the waters had receded and Noah and his family had exited the ark.